 Instructions

-- Let the curry cook for about 20-25 minutes, stirring it occasionally.
-Take the pot off the heat when the sweet potatoes have softened but not to the point when they are mushy.
+- Let the curry cook for 20-25 minutes, stirring it occasionally.
+Take the pot off the heat when the sweet potatoes have softened but not to the point where they are mushy.
 Scoop the cinnamon sticks out and then stir the greens in.
-They will wilt within a minute or two of being in the hot curry.
 Give the curry a squeeze of lemon and enjoy!

 Video